The Bankrate promise

 Whether you choose a need-blind school or one that only offers a no-loan policy to low income students, the process for applying to this program is the same.
 It starts with filling out the Free Application for Federal Student Aid or FAFSA, as this will provide the school with your expected family contribution and financial need.

-From there, you may also be asked to fill out your state’s form for financial aid, in addition to the CSS Profile, which is used to determine your eligibility for institutional aid, such as institutional grants and scholarships.
+From there, you may also be asked to fill out your state’s form for financial aid, in addition to the CSS Profile, which determines your eligibility for institutional aid, such as institutional grants and scholarships.

 Most no-loan policies also require students to maintain a certain GPA and take a minimum of 12 credits per semester to qualify and remain eligible throughout their college years.